 Syndicate 58/6 was born when 10 casks of a rare blend of fine Scotch whiskies were discovered in a bonder’s warehouse in 1958.
 It took 6 people (all close friends) to bring this whisky back from the forgotten corner of the warehouse.
 Today this whisky is created by ageing 18 single malts and 4 grain whiskies in a solera system, so it should contain a drop of that original 1958 whisky too.
-The final whisky is then further aged for one year in Spanish Oloroso sherry casks.
+The blended whisky is then further aged for one year in Spanish Oloroso sherry casks.
 Besides having a really cool origin story involving lost whisky and good friends, it’s also delicious.
 Expect bright fresh fruits like mangoes, ripe apple and sweet orange marmalade.

 One of the most well known of the Island malts, Highland Park 12 Year Old is notable for its use of Orcadian peat.
 The resulting whisky is full of briny, heathery smoke.
 It has a malty, honey-sweet backbone laden with fresh tropical fruits and juicy citrus.
 Highland Park’s whiskies offer a great value-for-money entry into the world of peated whisky.